- Individual Responsibility

 If you have any question about the ownership of material, printed, images, sound, or other, you should make an effort to determine the ownership.
 Consult with help in the Library and online if you are uncertain.
 Signed artwork and music by published artists should be presumed to be protected by copyright.

-Given the school’s requirement for each student to provide their own suitable laptop, the few public computers at the GSD are provided primarily as a teaching resource (in Room 516 Computer Lab), or attached to peripherals such as scanners and secondarily as a backup shared resource for individual users.
-Except for reservations by classes and other groups for use of the computer classroom, Room 516, no reservations are accepted for pubic computers, and it is an abuse for individuals to tie up one or more public computers when they are not physically present, such as with long-running rendering jobs; and it is officially acceptable for physically-present students, wishing to use such a public computer, to restart the computer, interrupting the long-running job, in order to use the computer in question.
+Given the school’s requirement for each student to provide their own suitable laptop, the few public computers at the GSD are provided primarily as a convenience in small clusters (e.g. in Loeb Library), or attached to peripherals such as scanners, and secondarily as a backup shared resource for individual users.
+No reservations are accepted for public computers, and it is an abuse for individuals to tie up one or more public computers when they are not physically present, such as with long-running rendering jobs; and it is officially acceptable for physically-present students, wishing to use such a public computer, to restart the computer, interrupting the long-running job, in order to use the computer in question.

 - Leave it cleaner than you found it.

 - Wear earphones.

 - Use the sign-up sheet (on-line, or on the door.)